The Atheist Bible, CC-BY Fabian M. Suchanek

 Adherents of Religion X generally believe Y.

-The majority of adherents of Religion X believe in Y. Therefore, Y is assumed to be part of X. For example, we might say, “Polls show that Muslims generally reject homosexuality”.
+The majority of adherents of Religion X believe in Y. For example, we might say: “Polls show that Muslims generally reject homosexuality”.

 Religion (in general)